rebahozkoc/Parallel_Programming_Project/concurrancy_control/unnecessary_locks/gpt_result.md

 ### Results
-At first ChatGpt didn't understad the code due to it being a snippet hoewver when it was informed that the context was no needed it correctly identified problem and provied suggestion to apply to the code in its context.
+At first ChatGpt didn't understand the code due to it being a snippet however when it was informed that the context was no needed it correctly identified problem and provided suggestion to apply to the code in its context.